molily/molily.de/_posts/2020-11-21-testing-angular.md

 Once you have answered these questions, you should set up a testing goal and implement steps to achieve it.

 A good start is to think economically.
 What is the return on investment of writing a test?
 Pick the low-hanging fruits.
 Find business-critical features and make sure they are covered by tests.
-Write tests that are require little effort but cover large parts of the code.
+Write tests that require little effort but cover large parts of the code.

 Simultaneously, integrate testing into your team’s workflow: